grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 We implemented the tool that parsed the dependency trees (for both Android and iOS), aggregated modules/target build time, and calculated the critical path.

-The concept of the critical path introduced a number of action items, which we prioritized:
+The concept of the critical path introduced a number of action items, which we prioritised:

 *   The critical path must be as short as possible.
 *   Any huge module/target on the critical path must be split into smaller modules/targets.